avivace/dotfiles/README.md

 For further reference, read carefully every section in this file, and copy only the configuration files relative to the parts you are trying to setup.

 If something still doesn't work as expected, check:

-- [This](https://avivace.com/blog/linux.html) blog post, where I describe more fixes and workarounds to problems appeared while using this setup.
-- The [issues](https://github.com/avivace/dotfiles/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aclosed%20is%3Aopen) in this repo where someone else may had the same problem:
+- [Issues](https://github.com/avivace/dotfiles/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aclosed%20is%3Aopen) of this repo where someone else may have/had the same problem:
 	+ [Notification handling, Plasma wallpaper not disappearing](https://github.com/avivace/dotfiles/issues/2)
+- [Here](https://avivace.com/blog) you can find some blog entries where I describe more fixes and workarounds to problems appeared while using this setup / Debian.

 If none of these helped, feel free to open an issue here.
 Include your distro informations and the configuration values you are trying.